adhese/sdk_typescript/apps/docs/react-sdk.md

 ## `AdheseProvider`
 The `AdheseProvider` component is a context provider that makes the Adhese instance available to all child components.
 It should be placed at the root of your application.
 It accepts an `options` prop that is passed to the `createAdhese` function.
 When the `options` prop changes, the Adhese instance is recreated.
+This provider replaces the `createAdhese` function.

 > [!NOTE]
 > The `AdheseProvider` component is a wrapper around the `createAdhese` function.
 It is required to use the `AdheseProvider` if you want to use the `useAdhese` or `useAdheseSlot` hooks.